Duct System Leakage |

 The Problem:

 Ducts are used to supply conditioned air to different parts of a building.
 Duct systems are generally made from sheet metal, duct board, or flexible duct tubing.
 There are many connections, joints, and seams in a duct system, all of which are possible sources of leaks.
 These leaks not only waste energy, which result in increased utility bills, but they also degrade air quality, which introduces contaminants and irritants into the system.
 Insulation does not stop air leakage, but rather acts more like an air filter.
-The picture on the right is an example of how insulation shows traces of air leakage.
+The picture on the right is an example of how insulation shows traces of air duct leakage.

 |